-22.1 Cargo vent outlets are to be provided with permanent or readily renewable and effective flame screens or safety heads preventing the passage of sparks and flame into the cargo tanks, when carrying a cargo specified in this Part.
-In the design of flame screens and vent heads the possibility of the blockage of these devices by the freezing of cargo vapour or by icing up in adverse weather conditions is to be provided.
+22.1 Cargo vent outlets shall be provided with permanent or readily renewable and effective flame screens or safety heads preventing the passage of sparks and flame into the cargo tanks, when carrying a cargo specified in this Part.
+In the design of flame screens and vent heads the possibility of the blockage of these devices by the freezing of cargo vapour or by icing up in adverse weather conditions shall be provided.

-Ordinary protection screens are to be fitted after removal of the flame screens.
+Ordinary protection screens shall be fitted after removal of the flame screens.